-Dumbuck Quarry, or Dumbuckhill Quarry (as it is often called), provided aggregates for the construction industry.
-This photograph was taken from the south-western slopes of double-peaked Dumbowie Hill; the terraced side of the south-eastern summit of that hill can be seen on the left (NS4275 : Dumbowie Hill - the south-eastern summit
+Dumbuck Quarry, or Dumbuckhill Quarry (as it is often called), provides aggregates for the construction industry.
+This photograph was taken from the south-western slopes of double-peaked Dumbowie Hill; the terraced side of the south-eastern summit of that hill can be seen on the left (NS4275 : Dumbowie Hill: south-eastern summit

 ), and the River Clyde on the right.

 Quarrying has removed much of Dumbuck Hill, which is a volcanic plug.
 There are several other volcanic plugs in the area; see Link

 For a few of the earlier pictures that show the hill or its quarry, see NS4274 : Access road to Dumbuck Quarry